dcmnts/isosplit-paper/isosplit.md

 <!-- TODO: rewrite -->
 This paper is organized as follows.
 First we describe an algorithm for splitting a 1D sample into unimodal clusters.
 This procedure forms the basis of the $p$-dimensional clustering technique, Isosplit, defined in Section 3.
 Simulation results are presented in Section 4, comparing Isosplit with three standard clustering techniques.
 In addition to quantitative comparisons using a measure of accuracy, examples illustrate situations where each algorithm performs best.
 The fifth section is an application of the algorithm to spike sorting of neuronal data.
 Next we discuss computational efficiency and scaling properties.
 Finally, Section 8 summarizes the results and discusses the limitations of the method.
 The appendices cover implementation details for isotonic regression, generation of synthetic datasets for simulations, and provide evidence for insensitivity to parameter adjustments.

+**TODO: MeanShift**: Talk about the mean shift algorithm.
+It also is non-parametric, and it automatically estimates the bandwidth based on the data.
+However, it is a lot slower than Isosplit.
+And as we will see, it suffers from some of the limitations of other algorithms.

+**TODO: SpectralClustering**: Requires n_clusters.
+Seems that SC can be slow, esp on non-Gaussian example.

+**TODO: AgglomerativeClustering**: Requires n_clusters

 ## Clustering in one dimension

 <!-- rewritten -->